 (source) Ahmadinejad really does believe that there are no homosexuals in his country.
 And at the same time there are routinely executions of homosexuals.
 This is well-documented.
 The executions are by hanging most of the time.
 And not just hanging, but slow strangulation.
 Rather than dropping the victim through a door in the floor, they […]

-You are here: Home > Blog Series > Equal Rights Most of the different daily posts that appear on this blog are organized into so-called “blog series”.
+Most of the different daily posts that appear on this blog are organized into so-called “blog series”.
 For example, there’s a series called gender discrimination, one called racism, and one called LGBT rights.
-There’s also a series about discrimination in general, and one about hate. (subscribe to the RSS feed for […]
+There’s also a series about discrimination in general, and one about hate. (subscribe to the RSS feed for this series only) Gender Discrimination (1) […]

-You are here: Home > Blog Series > Human Rights Quotes Most of the different daily posts that appear on this blog are organized into so-called “blog series”.
-For example, there’s a series called human rights quotations: quotes about human rights, often with extensive commentary. (subscribe to the RSS feed for this series only) Human Rights Quote (1): Peace Human Rights […]
+Most of the different daily posts that appear on this blog are organized into so-called “blog series”.
+For example, there’s a series called human rights quotations: quotes about human rights, often with extensive commentary. (subscribe to the RSS feed for this series only) Human Rights Quote (1): Peace Human Rights Quote (2): Poverty Human Rights Quote (3): […]

-You are here: Home > Blog Series > Human Rights Images Most of the different daily posts that appear on this blog are organized into so-called “blog series”.
-For example, there’s a series called human rights images: collections of images, photos, signs, posters, adverts etc., grouped by types of rights violations. (subscribe to the RSS feed for this series only) […]
+Most of the different daily posts that appear on this blog are organized into so-called “blog series”.
+For example, there’s a series called human rights images: collections of images, photos, signs, posters, adverts etc., grouped by types of rights violations. (subscribe to the RSS feed for this series only) Animalization, A Collection of Images Anti-Asian Prejudice, […]